Figure It In, LLC

 About the Author

-Ruth Diaz, LPC, Psy.D. is a counselor, organizational consultant, and coach on connecting relationships with ourselves and each other at every level.
-She currently works as an organizational consultant and therapist in Portland, Oregon.
+Ruth Diaz, Psy.D. is an organizational consultant and leadership coach on connecting relationships with ourselves and each other at every level.
+She currently works in Portland, Oregon.

 Archives